wpmetabox/docsv2/docs/tutorials/filter-posts-by-custom-fields-taxonomies.md

 ![created fields](https://i.imgur.com/luX44DB.png)

-Step 2: Display the list of fields’ value
+## 2. Displaying the list of fields’ value

 Add these codes below in the `archive.php file` to show the custom field’s values: